gihanmarasingha/mth1001_sphinx/prop_logic_theory.rst

 of the theorem and intepret it as stating that for given propositions :math:`S`, :math:`T`, and :math:`U` *and* given :math:`h_1 : S \to T`, we have a proof of :math:`(T \to U) \to (S \to U)`.

 Third, we can peel off the next implication.
-The theorem then states that given propostions :math:`S`, :math:`T`, and :math:`U`, given :math:`h_1 : S \to T` and :math:`h_2 : T\to U`, we have a proof of :math:`S\to U`.
+The theorem then states that given propositions :math:`S`, :math:`T`, and :math:`U`, given :math:`h_1 : S \to T` and :math:`h_2 : T\to U`, we have a proof of :math:`S\to U`.
 There's even a fourth option that I leave for the reader to determine.